ordermentum/docs/source/includes/_inventory_service.md

 An Inventory Service is a third party warehouse that prepares and ships orders on behalf of the supplier.

 Using the Inventory Service API, you can register, edit and delete a new inventory service.
-When you register a new inventory service, you will need to expose the two following GET endpoints:
+When you register a new inventory service, you will need to expose the following GET endpoints:

     stock: Where Ordermentum can retrieve inventory levels for an order